scale-it/algo-builder/infrastructure/README.md

 **Note:** Make sure you have setup a private network up and running (using `make setup-private-net`).
 For more instructions check [setting up a local node](./#setting-up-a-local-node) section.

-After setting up the database, you can use `make setup-indexer` to install local indexer binary in `~/indexer` and start the indexer by connecting to database and your local algod node.
+After setting up the database, you can use `make setup-indexer` to add local indexer binary (downloaded in `~/indexer`) and start the indexer by connecting to database and your local algod node.

 After setting up indexer, open a new terminal and try typing:
 ```bash